cristianoc/arc-challenge/BigARC.md

 ### Example 2

-Here’s an example of a BigARC task with a 23x23 grid and 10 colors:
+Here’s another example of a BigARC task with a 23x23 grid and 10 colors:
 ![bigarc-example2](images/bigarc-example2.png)

-The example takes aspects from 2 subproblems:
+This example combines aspects from two subproblems:
 1. The pattern from [InPaintingARC](InPaintingARC.md)
 2. The size of the output from [SizeARC](SizeARC.md)

 The pattern relies on Symmetry Masks, which means symmetries are satisfied only by a subset of the input (the mask).
-The solution from InPaintingARC is not sufficient as it relies on at least one symmetry to hold without mask (to e.g. find the center of symmetry).
-While here some extension is required.
+The solution from InPaintingARC is not sufficient as it relies on at least one symmetry to hold without a mask (e.g., to find the center of symmetry).
+Here, some extension is required.